justintmoore/justintmoore/README.md

 # My Interactive GitHub Readme

 Welcome to my GitHub profile!
-This is an example of how you can make your GitHub readme more interactive by incorporating links and external resources.
+This is an example of how you can make your GitHub readme more interactive and visually appealing with additional CSS styling.

 ## Table of Contents